Last updated: April 19, 2026 – now includes 2026 NPPE exam dates and study plans.

 NPPE Exam Strategies

 Like any other exam, there are strategies to use to make the exam process easier.
-You've probably heard lots of things from friends, colleagues and online.
+You have probably heard lots of things from friends, colleagues, and online.
 It can be hard to push past the noise and get the best advice.

-Since we've helped thousands of aspiring engineers pass the NPPE, we wanted to share some of that wisdom with you.
+Since we have helped thousands of aspiring engineers pass the NPPE, we wanted to share some of that experience with you.

 Here is the breakdown for the different syllabus topics.

-I've bolded three topics of the six above.
-You'll notice that those have more weight to them.
-This is because they are larger topics with more to them.
-As a result, when studying for your NPPE Exam, you should focus more on these areas.
+Three of the six topics are in bold above.
+These have more weight on the exam because they are larger topics with more detail.
+As a result, when studying for your NPPE exam, you should focus more time and effort on these areas.

 Clients often find us through a Google search after they have self‑studied for the exam and failed.
 They show us their mastery report, and it looks something like this:

-As you can see, this person did well on III, but not very well on topics II, IV – therefore, their exam fate was determined.
+As you can see, this person did well on Topic III, but not very well on Topics II and IV – therefore, their exam result was determined by those weaker sections.

-You have to take your exam time and divide it unevenly – the more questions on the exam for that syllabus topic, you have to give it more time and effort.
+You have to take your study time and divide it unevenly.
+The more questions there are on the exam for a syllabus topic, the more time and effort you should give it.

-This is fairly easy to do with our NPPE Course course since we have more practice questions and longer syllabus presentations for topics II, III and IV.
+This is fairly easy to do with our NPPE Course since we have more practice questions and longer syllabus presentations for Topics II, III, and IV.

-You've probably seen or even used mind maps to study for other exams.
-There are lots of reasons why mind mapping can help you do well in your exam.
-We like them and think they are perfect for learning the NPPE Exam material.
+You have probably seen or even used mind maps to study for other exams.
+There are many reasons why mind mapping can help you do well in your exam.
+We like them and think they are a good fit for learning the NPPE exam material.
 Here are a few reasons you should use them:

-- it's more engaging than reading (and re-reading) the textbooks and recommended materials;
+- They are more engaging than reading (and re‑reading) textbooks and recommended materials.

-- it helps you reach clarity faster by letting you see how complex things are broken down and connected to the main syllabus topics; and
+- They help you reach clarity faster by letting you see how complex ideas are broken down and connected to the main syllabus topics.

-- It improves your productivity by allowing you to see chapters' worth of information at a glance.
+- They improve your productivity by allowing you to see chapters’ worth of information at a glance.

 If you decide to self‑study, you can still use mind maps, and we recommend creating one for each syllabus topic.
 Doing this will help you sort and collect all the information and re‑arrange it in a map format.
 Budget 10–15 hours per mind map to collect and organize the relevant information.

-If you don't have time for that level of commitment, our NPPE Course has six mind maps ready for you to download/print.
+If you do not have time for that level of commitment, our NPPE Course has six mind maps ready for you to download and print.
 They cover each of the six syllabus topics.

 The NPPE is a timed exam.
-As a result, every second counts.
-You have about 84 seconds per question, and they tend to have long question stems (the part of the question that gives you the background and then directs you to pick the best option).
+You have about 84 seconds per question, and many questions have long stems (the part of the question that gives you the background and then directs you to pick the best option).

-Luckily, there is a "bookmark" icon on your exam you can click on when you want to review it later.
+Luckily, there is a “bookmark” icon in the exam interface that you can click when you want to review a question later.

-Hopefully, you'll have some time to spare at the end of the exam.
-You should first click the "Unanswered" link and answer any questions you left blank.
-Then, click the "Bookmarked" button to review all the questions you want to revisit.
+Hopefully, you will have some time to spare at the end of the exam.
+You should first click the “Unanswered” link and answer any questions you left blank.
+Then, click the “Bookmarked” button to review all the questions you saved to revisit.

-By saving the harder questions for the end, your brain might have had time to locate that piece of information for you to answer it correctly.
+By saving the harder questions for later, your brain has more time to work in the background, and you may recall the missing piece of information when you come back to them.

-There are many concepts to understand with 6 main syllabus topics and 40 minor topics.
-This is how flashcards can help.
+There are many concepts to understand with six main syllabus topics and 40 subtopics.
+This is where flashcards can help.

-Flashcards have been used in education since the beginning.
+Flashcards have been used in education for a long time.
 There are many benefits of using flashcards in education.
-Specific to the NPPE Exam, here are a few reasons we like them.
+Specific to the NPPE exam, here are a few reasons we like them:

-- They are cost-effective.
-You can make them out of paper you already have around the house or buy blank ones from the dollar store.
+- They are cost‑effective.
+You can make them out of paper you already have at home or buy blank ones from a dollar store.

-- they ingrain information faster into our memory by self-reflecting on our answers (also known as metacognition)
+- They help ingrain information faster into your memory by forcing you to recall the answer (also known as metacognition).

-- gauge our progress over time when we ask ourselves, "How many have I mastered today?"
+- They let you gauge your progress over time when you ask yourself, “How many have I mastered today?”

-Go through the NPPE syllabus, textbooks and other recommended materials.
-Then, list all the terms you see and don't understand.
-On the back of each one, write down the definition or background of that term.
+Go through the NPPE syllabus, textbooks, and other recommended materials.
+Then, list all the terms you see and do not understand.
+On the back of each card, write down the definition or background of that term.

-When going through your pile, you can sort them based on what you know and the ones you're still fuzzy on.
-Slowly, your pile of terms you know will grow.
-This will serve as a visual reminder of your progress each day.
+When going through your pile, you can sort cards based on what you know and the ones you are still unsure about.
+Over time, your pile of terms you know will grow.
+This serves as a visual reminder of your progress each day.

-Our NPPE Prep Course has over 80 flashcards of important terms you want to know for the exam.
-Our course's interactive cards allow you to stop showing what you already know - similar to the pile exercise mentioned previously.
+Our NPPE Fast Track course has over 150 flashcards of important terms you want to know for the exam.
+The interactive cards in our course allow you to stop showing what you already know – similar to the pile exercise mentioned previously.

 5. Check your equipment before writing

 When you register for your exam, your association will send you detailed instructions.
-Please read it, as it can make for a smooth exam day.
+Please read them carefully, as they can make for a smoother exam day.

-The exam is administered through Meazure to allow you to take the exam from home.
-Please watch the video below to familiarize yourself with the process during the day of your exam.
+The exam is administered through Meazure Learning, allowing you to take the exam from home.
+Please watch the video below on their site to familiarize yourself with the process on the day of your exam.

-- Find a quiet room with a reliable internet connection (an ethernet connection is more reliable than wifi).
+- Find a quiet room with a reliable internet connection (a wired/ethernet connection is more reliable than Wi‑Fi).
 Remove distractions from the room.

 - Do the computer test beforehand to ensure your equipment meets the remote exam writing requirements.
-Don't forget to have your computer plugged into a power source.
+Make sure your computer is plugged into a power source.

-- What's permitted and prohibited?
+- Check what is permitted and prohibited.
 Generally, water in a clear bottle is permitted, and notes/pens are not.
-However, for the latest information about what is allowed, refer to your booking confirmation email from Yardstick or your association.
+For the latest information about what is allowed, refer to your booking confirmation email and the NPPE candidate guide.

 As mentioned earlier, the syllabus for this exam is quite extensive.
-You'll have some knowledge and good reasoning already from working in the industry.
+You will have some knowledge and good reasoning already from working in the industry.

-Here is how it is for most people on the 3 main NPPE Exam topics:
+Here is how it is for most people on the three main NPPE exam topics:

-- Law - some exposure to business organizations, insurance, health and safety law and contracts (e.g. drafting, entering, and breach).
+- Law – some exposure to business organizations, insurance, health and safety law, and contracts (for example drafting, entering, and breach).

 - Ethics – understanding ethical issues, dilemmas, and duty to the public and environment.

-- Professional Practice - fair understanding of the licencing process, workplace issues, safety standards and intellectual property.
+- Professional Practice – fair understanding of the licensing process, workplace issues, safety standards, and intellectual property.

 Let's look at a pie chart that reflects a typical student's knowledge.